wtsky/javascript-style-guide/README.md

         heroName: 'Mr. Incredible',
         superPower: 'strength'
     };

+    // bad
+    var hero = {
+        firstName: 'Bob'
+        , lastName: 'Parr'
+        , heroName: 'Mr. Incredible'
+        , superPower: 'strength'
+    };
     ```

 - Additional trailing comma: **Nope.** This can cause problems with IE6/7 and IE9 if it's in quirksmode.
 Also, in some implementations of ES3 would add length to an array if it had an additional trailing comma.
 This was clarified in ES5 ([source](//es5.github.io/#D)):

 > Edition 5 clarifies the fact that a trailing comma at the end of an ArrayInitialiser does not add to the length of the array.
 This is not a semantic change from Edition 3 but some implementations may have previously misinterpreted this.

     ```javascript
-    // bad
-    var hero = {
-        firstName: 'Kevin',
-        lastName: 'Flynn',
-    };

-    var heroes = [
-        'Batman',
-        'Superman',
-    ];

     // good
     var hero = {
         firstName: 'Kevin',